The Glucose Never Lies®

 This part will be enjoyed by those obsessed like me and have some background in physiology, nutrition or psychology.
 This part should be skipped by Dani (my beautiful wife) as she is interested in doing what counts, taking action.

-To clarify, when I give specific instructions in my writing, it’s meant as guidance for Dani and me, and for Grace and Jude to use in the future.
-It’s not intended as advice for other readers.
-For everyone else, this information should be considered in the context of their own unique situations and discussed with their diabetes care team before they apply any of it.
+To be crystal clear, when I give specific instructions in my writing, it’s meant as guidance for Dani and me, those who may support Grace and Jude, and for Grace and Jude to use in the future.

-If you prefer to watch the above sections in videos check out the YouTube channel
+If you prefer to watch the above sections in videos, check out the YouTube channel.

 If you want to know more about why I put The Glucose Never Lies together – the two beauties in the picture are the inspiration – for more detail, read on.

-This is despite eating at least 200 grams carbs per day, exercising ten hours a week, and running around after two energetic children.
+This is despite eating at least 200 grams of carbs per day, exercising ten hours a week, and running around after two energetic children.

 Who was my teacher?

 Something that updates every five minutes, twenty-four hours a day, 365 days a year.
 It has no emotion, no biases, it’s not held back by outdated theories learnt at university.
-It provides crystal clear guidance on what works, and what doesn’t.
+It provides crystal clear guidance on what works and what doesn’t.
 My Continuous Glucose Monitor (CGM).

-Most importantly, CGM provides objective feedback that is highly specific to each person.
 You only need one mantra when being taught by CGM:

 The Glucose Never Lies

-The main purpose of this blog is to enable my wife Dani to master Dynamic Glucose Management.
+The main purpose of this blog is to enable my wife, Dani, to master Dynamic Glucose Management.
 When the time is right, the blog should be simple enough for Grace and Jude to follow and start taking the reins.

 Both Grace and Jude will likely want this deep insight if they get my curious and nerdy mind.